 J. Margo Brooks Carthon, PhD, RN, FAAN

-Older minority patients suffer poorer outcomes when hospitalized than white patients, in part because they are sicker when they enter the hospital or more likely to have fewer economic resources.
+Older minority patients suffer poorer outcomes than white patients when hospitalized, in part because they are sicker when they enter the hospital or more likely to have fewer economic resources.
 Poor outcomes may also occur due to receipt of care in hospitals with less than optimal nursing care quality.

 Margo Brooks Carthon was one of the first nurse researchers to demonstrate empirical relationships between the quality of nursing care and racial inequities in outcomes.
 Her work shows that when nursing units in hospitals are inadequately staffed and nurses have insufficient resources, the patients who need the most care may receive the least.
 This increases the risk of mortality, re-admissions, and reduced patient satisfaction compared to patients who receive higher-quality care.